RameshAditya/Resume/README.md

 -----------------------------------------------------------------------------------------------------------------

 ## ADDITIONAL EXPERIENCE AND AWARDS
+* **Hackathon Guest Speaker:** Recieved an invitation to talk, mentor and share my experience and knowledge to other college students, at the RethinkPassion Hackathon.
+I gave a talk on data structures and algorithms and focussed on dynamic programming and its applications and also initiated all participants with the nuances of programming competitions.

 * **National Programming Aptitude Test, 100/100:** Solved 8 out of 8 questions, in the NPAT conducted by ACM, hosted by NPTEL and sponsored by Google.